Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 Other Key Plot Elements

-Falling action is only one essential plot element for an epic story.
-Each of the five elements must work together to weave your tail.
+Falling action is only one of the essential plot elements needed for an epic story.

-The five plot elements are exposition, rising action, climax, falling action, and resolution.
+There are five total plot elements (exposition, rising action, climax, falling action, and resolution), and each must work together to weave your tale.

 Exposition